 - dynamic content inaccessible to keyboard users (WCAG 2.1, Level A, 2.1.1)

 Our underlying content management system is currently being upgraded from Drupal 7 to Drupal 8.
-It is our intention to address these issues during that upgrade which is expected to be completed by April 2022.
+It is our intention to address these issues during that upgrade which is expected to be completed by end of 2023.

 When we publish new content we’ll make sure our use of headers and formatting of lists meet accessibility standards.